Elon Musk insults German President Frank-Walter Steinmeier – DW – 12/31/2024

 Elon Musk insults German President Frank-Walter SteinmeierDecember 31, 2024

-Billionaire Elon Musk on Tuesday extended his record of personal insults against German politicians with a new post taking a swipe at the country's President Frank-Walter Steinmeier.
+Billionaire Elon Musk on Tuesday extended his record of personal insults against European politicians with a new post taking a swipe at the country's President Frank-Walter Steinmeier.

 The comments from Musk, an ally of US President-elect Donald Trump, referred to Steinmeier speaking out against outside influence in his speech on the dissolution of the Bundestag.